EchoTeam/genappup/README.md

 # genappup

-A tool to generate Erlang appup files, based on git information.
+A tool to generate Erlang .appup files, based on git meta information.

-It analyzes diff between current HEAD and specified branch/revision, generates appup file and store it into src/{appname}.appup.src
+It analyzes diff between current HEAD and specified branch/revision, generates .appup file and store it into src/{appname}.appup.src

 ## Basic workflow